直男癌

 Straight Male Syndrome / Toxic Masculinity Lite

 A sardonic Chinese internet term literally meaning 'straight-male cancer,' used to mock men who hold smugly sexist, condescending attitudes — think mansplaining, insisting women look better without makeup, or believing a woman's highest calling is cooking.
-It's not aimed at straight men broadly, but at a specific flavor of self-unaware male chauvinism dressed up as common sense.
+Emerging around 2016, it's not aimed at straight men broadly, but at a specific flavor of self-unaware male chauvinism dressed up as common sense.
 The 'cancer' framing signals how toxic and culturally pervasive the attitude is considered to be.

 Cultural Context